El Trece Internacional

 El Trece Internacional is the international signal of El Trece from Argentina.
 It is a Spanish-language cable channel which broadcasts telenovelas, series, teen and children's series, comedies, entertainment programs, etc. produced by Pol-ka and Ideas del Sur.
-It was launched in 2009.
-El Trece Internacional is available in America, Europe and Argentina.
+It was launched on April 6, 2009.
+El Trece Internacional is available in Argentina, Americas and Europe.

 Their signal is broadcast by Intelsat 11.
-Also El Trece has an hd signal that is available in ONO and VTR.
+Also El Trece has an hd signal that was available in Vodafone and VTR.